mobbexco/woocommerce/readme.md

 ## Changelog

+## 3.17.0 :: 2024-01-08
+- Group the sources by their common cards on catalog config admin
+- Show description and name on each plan of catalog config admin
+- Set mobbex banner option empty by default
+- Improved Mobbex plans obtaining

 ## 3.16.0 :: 2023-11-28
 - Add option to hide payment methods images
 - Add option to modify the primary payment method image